 Biomedical research into ME/CFS has historically been underfunded, although our research team has been very grateful for financial support from Action for ME, the ME Association, ME Research UK, and a private donor, which enabled us to launch the pioneering UK ME/CFS Biobank.
 We recognise that much of this funding originated from patients and their loved ones.

 Funds are still needed to support our dedicated team members’ time, to add further timepoints to our longitudinal studies, to enhance data collection and analysis, and particularly to enable the distribution of our samples to approved researchers from around the world, searching for the biomarkers of ME/CFS.
-The maintenance of the biobank, and the release of samples to selected researchers from other institutions, are not funded by the US NIH grant.
+The maintenance of the biobank, and the release of samples to selected researchers from other institutions, are not funded by government grants.

 We have a unique biological resource: every penny given to us enables research by our collaborators across the globe, delivering solid biomedical conclusions in the most cost-effective manner.